MasterPrem001/Major_project/README.md

    making frontend for chatbot using chatbot.html in templates then to render templates in flask code for efficent working of chatbot

-## *Caution: To use this Chatbot you have to first install Ollama gemma2 .
+## *Reminder: To use this Chatbot you have to first install Ollama gemma2 .

 ## *Caution: This detection is powered by an ML model and it is not 100% accurate.
 Please exercise caution and avoid entering sensitive information on websites flagged as phishing or even on seemingly safe websites.